gocd/docs.go.cd/advanced_usage/other_config_options.md

 ### Environment variables

-If an option specified below is of type "Environment Variable", then it needs to be made available to the Go Server in a way that is specified by the operating system (or distribution).
+If an option specified below is of type "Environment Variable", then it needs to be made available to the GoCD Server in a way that is specified by the operating system (or distribution).

 For instance, on Windows,